brandontnavarrete/SBA-Loan-Approval/README.md

 This project looks at over 899164 businesses that have an SBA loan.
 Each row is a specific business and every column some information about that business.
 The goal is to create a Machine Learning Model that is able to have a high accuracy in predicting if a business is a safe investment.
-# Deliverables
+  - Deliverable
     * Notebook views to follow work process and navigate decision-making process
     * Machine Learning Model
     * GUI to run model outputs

 <details>